alex-pt01/The-Role-of-Facial-Emotions-in-Usability-Evaluation/README.md

 - **Click action unresponsive element:** This usability smell occurs when users click on an element or perform an action, but the system or interface does not respond as expected or fails to provide feedback.
 Unresponsive elements can confuse users and give the impression that the system is unresponsive or malfunctioning.
 A lack of visual or interactive feedback can lead to uncertainty and affect the user's perception of the system's usability.

+## Database description
+.
+The database consists of the following entities:

+- **ShoppingCartItem:** This entity represents an item in the shopping cart.
+It includes an attribute for the quantity of the product and a reference to the Product model.

+- **Product:** The Product model represents a technology product and includes attributes such as name, price, description, image, quantity, stock, brand, category, creation date, condition (new or used), and seller information.
+It is associated with the ShoppingCartItem template.

+- **Promotion:** The Promotion template represents a product promotion and includes attributes like name, discount, description, and deadline.
+It is linked to the Product model.

+- **Sold:** This model represents sold products and includes attributes for quantity, seller information, total amount, and the sale date.
+It has a reference to the Product model.

+- **Comment:** The Comment model stores comments made by users on specific products.
+It includes attributes for description, rating, and the posting date.
+It is associated with the Product model.

+- **PaymentMethod:** This model represents payment methods used to finalize product purchases.
+It includes attributes for card type and number.

+- **ShoppingCart:** The ShoppingCart model contains the ID of the ShoppingCartItem model.

+- **Payment:** The Payment model represents payment details, including address, total amount, available credits (if applicable), and payment date.
+It is associated with the PaymentMethod template.

+These entities collectively form the structure of the system's database, facilitating the organization and management of data for the user testing website.

+## Functional Requirements

 ## Figure 1: MODEL 1